datacarpentry/OpenRefine-ecology-lesson/instructor-notes.md

 # Lesson

+## Opening Refine
+If you are using a different browser, or OpenRefine does not automatically open for you when you click the .exe file, point your browser at http://127.0.0.1:3333/ or http://localhost:3333 to launch the program.

 ## Creating a Project

 Start the program.
 (Double-click on the google-refine.exe file.
 Java services will start on your machine, and Refine will open in your Firefox browser).